Criticism of advertising: Opposition and campaigns against advertising

 In 2006, the city of São Paulo, Brazil, ordered the downsizing or removal of all billboards and most other forms of commercial advertising in the city.
 In 2015, Grenoble, France, similarly banned all billboards and public advertising.

 Technical appliances, such as spam filters, remote controls, ad blockers and stickers on mail boxes reading "No Advertising", and an increasing number of court cases indicate a growing interest of people to restrict or rid themselves of unwelcome advertising.
+Physical attempts to restrict unwelcome advertising have also occurred.
+In 2025, Kong Junyou, a student at Shanghai University, shut down more than 100 advertising screens in residential elevators without damaging them.
+The action prompted debate over intrusive advertising noise, residents' consent, and the commercial use of shared residential spaces.

 Consumer protection associations, environment protection groups, globalization opponents, consumption critics, sociologists, media critics, scientists and many others deal with the negative aspects of advertising.
 "Antipub" in France, "subvertising", culture jamming and adbusting have become established terms in the anti-advertising community.
 On the international level globalization critics such as Naomi Klein and Noam Chomsky are also media and advertising critics.
 These groups criticize the complete occupation of public spaces, surfaces, the airwaves, the media, schools etc. and the constant exposure of almost all senses to advertising messages, the invasion of privacy, and that only few consumers are aware that they themselves are bearing the costs for this.
 Some of these groups, such as the Billboard Liberation Front Creative Group in San Francisco or Adbusters in Vancouver, Canada, have manifestos.
 Grassroots organizations campaign against advertising or certain aspects of it in various forms and strategies and quite often have different roots.
 Adbusters, for example contests and challenges the intended meanings of advertising by subverting them and creating unintended meanings instead.
 Other groups, like Illegal Signs Canada, try to stem the flood of billboards by detecting and reporting ones that have been put up without permit.
 Examples for various groups and organizations in different countries are L'association Résistance à l'Aggression Publicitaire in France, where media critic Jean Baudrillard is a renowned author.
 The Anti Advertising Agency works with parody and humour to raise awareness about advertising, and Commercial Alert campaigns for the protection of children, family values, community, environmental integrity and democracy.

 Media literacy organisations aim at training people, especially children, in the workings of the media and advertising in their programmes.
 In the US, for example, the Media Education Foundation produces and distributes documentary films and other educational resources.